 Cooperation in Stochastic Games: A Prisoner's Dilemma Experiment

-This experiment investigates cooperation in a stochastic version of the infinitely repeated prisoner's dilemma.
+This experiment investigates a stochastic version of the infinitely repeated prisoner's dilemma.

 The stochastic element introduces the importance of beliefs about the future for supporting cooperation

 as well as cooperation and defection on the equilibrium path.
-The results confirm that subjects cooperate
+There is more cooperation in treatments

-as predicted after they gain sufficient experience.
-There is some evidence in favor of alternating cooperation
+where beliefs predict cooperation after subjects gain sufficient experience.
+There is some evidence for cooperation

 Essentially Stable Matchings